sawaliram/sawaliram/README.md

 ```
 Visit localhost:8000 in your browser to see the Sawaliram homepage in all it's glory!

 You are now ready to write some code!
-Start by looking at the open issues labelled [good first issue](https://github.com/tifrh/sawaliram/labels/good%20first%20issue) on the repo.
+Start by looking at the open issues labelled [good first issue](https://github.com/tifrh/sawaliram/labels/good%20first%20issue), and leave a comment on the issue saying that you're working on it, so that there's no duplication of work.
+Happy coding!